• Vital Shift

 "I should have listened," one of my patients told me, his voice barely above a whisper.
 "When they told me to stay strong, to keep moving.
 I thought I had time."

+But time doesn't wait.
+It doesn't negotiate.
+It just takes.
 Each concession transfers the pen that writes your story to a future self with fewer choices and a shakier hand.

 The Choice That Isn’t